-The annual registration fee of $30 is required for Private and Group Classes (Parent-tot classes do not require it) on a per-student basis.
+The annual registration fee of $35 is required for all lessons on a per-student basis.
 This non-transferable registration is valid for 12-months from the time of payment and covers all lessons scheduled with SwimKids.

 What other fees can be incurred by accounts?

 Our fees are fairly standard for most industries and are detailed completely in our online waivers/policies

 For some quick examples of the fees to offset business costs: we have an automatically renewing $35 annual registration fee for all students enrolled in a class or classes; most make-ups require a $5 rescheduling fee (unless 14-day cancellation notice is given for the missed lesson or 24-hour sick notice is given for the missed lesson); declined credit cards & returned checks receive a charge of $25 per occurrence, and there is a collection fee of $50 if an account is assigned to a collection agency.
 For more details, just log into our customer portal and navigate to our family policies.

 What is your refund policy?

 All sales are final.
 We do not offer refunds.
 We may credit a customer’s SwimKids account if funds need to be reallocated, but we do not offer refunds.
 We do our best to provide students and parents with the classes they need, at the time they prefer but offer no guarantee of availability.

 Since recurring lessons are ongoing, lessons are billed automatically on the 1st business day of every month.